0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 the capacity to conceive of a world radically different from the one in which we currently live.
 It meant the acceptance of a situation in which culture would continue without really changing.</q>[^fisher-2012] This is a society deeply networked by smartphones, and an onslaught of tasks that ruthlessly undermine any sense that time can 'congeal' due to informational saturation.
-The more information we are exposed to, the more we become subject to the duration-lessness of the perpetual present, and our focus narrows onto specific instrumental objectives.[^pandt12]
+The more information we are exposed to, the more we are subject to the durationlessness of the perpetual present, and our focus narrows onto specific instrumental objectives.[^pandt12]
 This instrumental attention prioritizes time solely as a means to attain certain ends: we allocate time for tasks essential to _perceived_ survival, tethering our actions to the ticking of the clock.
 This gives us a diminished sense of duration, and therefore diminished memory--a society of amnesiacs in pursuit of productivity for its own sake, in service to an economy that operates for its own sake.
 In the perpetual present _we are all Leonard_, the protagonist in the 2001 film _Memento_.